x95castle1/custom-cartographer-supply-chain-examples/knative-blue-green/README.md

 ## Run the knative blue-green deployment use case

-Here's an example of a series of changes made to the stamped out knative service - to safely switch traffic to new deployment (knative revisions) using a cartographer supply chain
+Here's an example of a series of changes made to the stamped out knative service - to safely switch traffic to a new deployment (knative revisions) using a cartographer supply chain, following the blue-green deployment strategy:

 initial deployment:
 ```